IKavanagh/BingChatInFirefox/README.md

     <img src="./logo.png" alt="Bing Chat in Firefox" height="128" width="128" />
 </p>

 This repository contains a Firefox add-on that modifies the user-agent string sent for requests to [bing.com](http://bing.com).
 It modifies the user-agent string to appear as if the request is coming from the Microsoft Edge browser.
+It works for both desktop and mobile browsers.
 Bing Chat is only available on Microsoft Edge.

 It also provides a sidebar panel that displays Bing Chat.